Learning Styles - Graduate Writing Center

 Visual-spatial—Learn through seeing; you prefer diagrams, pictures, and videos.
 A speaker's body expression and gestures provide cues that help you understand concepts.

-Solitary—Solitary learners prefer the quiet and focus of studying alone; they can also benefit from peer review or the use of a peer review checklist to assess their own work.
+Solitary—Learn through the quiet and focus of studying alone; can also benefit from peer review or the use of a peer review checklist to assess their own work.
 Students often try to balance solitary with social learning.

 - Find a Space to Meet Your Needs in the Dudley Knox Library (website)